History of Berlin

 It was then used in 1945 by Churchill in a telegram sent to President Truman stating his concern for the politics of the Soviet Union: “[an] iron curtain is drawn down upon their front.”

 The Berlin Wall was built by East Germany in 1961 and divided the city both physically and ideologically until 1989.
-The Soviet Union argued that it was protecting its population from a possible attack from the West, but in fact it was a way of controlling mass immigration from East to West Germany.
+The Soviet Union argued that it was protecting its population from a possible attack from the West, but in fact, it was a way of controlling mass immigration from East to West Germany.

 The Berlin Wall, measuring 144 kilometers, became the symbol of the Gold War.

-The fall of Berlin Wall started on 9 November 1989 and East Germany was forced to open the checkpoints to thousands of East Germans who gathered at the Wall.
+The fall of the Berlin Wall started on 9 November 1989 and East Germany was forced to open the checkpoints to thousands of East Germans who gathered at the Wall.

-German unity and Berlin
+German Unity and Berlin

-Nearly a year after the fall of Berlin Wall, on 3 October 1990, the accession of the German Democratic Republic to the Federal Republic of Germany was declared.
+Nearly a year after the fall of the Berlin Wall, on 3 October 1990, the accession of the German Democratic Republic to the Federal Republic of Germany was declared.
 The capital was moved to Berlin from Bonn.

 Once Germany was reunified, West Germany taxpayers had to aid East Germany to develop its economy paying approximately 1.3 trillion euros in twenty years.